rust-lang/rust/src/doc/rustc-dev-guide/src/mir/index.md

 places.
-Function calls like the call to `Vec::new` are always terminators because of the possibility of unwinding, although in the case of `Vec::new` we are able to see that indeed unwinding is not possible, and hence we list only one succssor block, `bb2`.
+Function calls like the call to `Vec::new` are always terminators because of the possibility of unwinding, although in the case of `Vec::new` we are able to see that indeed unwinding is not possible, and hence we list only one successor block, `bb2`.

 If we look ahead to `bb2`, we will see it looks like this: